wp-plugins/youtube-channel/readme.txt

 = I enabled option `Hide YT Logo` but YouTube logo is still visible =

 Modestbranding option does not work for all videos, so a lot of videos will still have YouTube logo in control bar.
 I recommend to enable option `Hide player controls` instead.

 Also, even when hidding logo works for your video, on hover or when video is paused in upper right corner will be displayed YouTube link/logo.
 [Read more here](https://developers.google.com/youtube/player_parameters#modestbranding)

 == Changelog ==

+= 2.4.1.2 (2014-12-07) =
+* Add: Add support for hidden controls and YouTube logo in Thumbnail mode.
+* Change: Rename Magnific Popup function to prevent clash with original Modest Branding that does not have support for disabling related videos, player controls and YouTube logo.

 = 2.4.1.1 (2014-12-07) =
 * Change: Remove parameter `&rel=1` from thumbnail link because that is a default value and can prevent some lightboxes to load video.